minio/docs/source/administration/identity-access-management/pluggable-authorization.rst

 Overview
 --------

-The MinIO Access Management Plugin provides a REST interface for offloading authorization through a webhook service.
+The MinIO Access Management Plugin provides a ``REST`` interface for offloading authorization through a webhook service.

-Once enabled, MinIO sends the request and credential details for every API call to the configured external HTTP(S) endpoint and looks for a response of ALLOW or DENY.
+Once enabled, MinIO sends the request and credential details for every API call to the configured external HTTP(S) endpoint and looks for a response of ``ALLOW`` or ``DENY``.
 MinIO can therefore delegate the access management to the external system instead of relying on S3 :ref:`policy based access control <minio-policy>`.

 Configuration Settings